TomasVotruba/porto-01-meetup/README.md

-# 3 PHPStan packages to Make you more frustrated
+# 3 PHPStan packages to Rock Your World 😎

 @todo always how to run + link to the package + link to the post :)